CSU-WPT/debugging-workshop/src/ex4-layered-bug.md

 ---

-## 4. Follow the null / off‑by‑one bugs
+## 4. Follow the next bug after parse is fixed

 Next, set a breakpoint on: